 The offering price is substantially higher than the net tangible book value per share of our ordinary shares.
 Investors purchasing ordinary shares in this offering will pay a price per share that substantially exceeds the net tangible book value of our ordinary shares.
-As a result, investors purchasing ordinary shares in this offering will incur immediate dilution of \$14.27 per share, based on an assumed public offering price of \$18.12 per share, which is the last reported sale price of our ordinary shares on October 21, 2013, and our pro forma net tangible book value as of June 30, 2013.
+As a result, investors purchasing ordinary shares in this offering will incur immediate dilution of \$12.53 per share, based on a public offering price of \$16.50 per share, and our pro forma net tangible book value as of June 30, 2013.
 In addition, as of that date, options and warrants to purchase 1,115,466 of our ordinary shares at a weighted average exercise price of \$5.24 per share were outstanding.
 The exercise of these options and warrants would result in additional dilution.
 As a result of this dilution, investors purchasing shares in this offering may receive significantly less than the purchase price paid in this offering in the event of liquidation.
 For more information, please refer to the section of this prospectus entitled "Dilution."